PresidentSam100/Competitive-Programming-Solutions/README.md

 # Competitive Programming Solutions
-My implementations of numerous competitive programming contests.
+Several of my implementations of numerous competitive programming contests.

+Please contact me at pbcmarsh@gmail.com if you see any mistakes in my code :D